-The Cayman Islands are the most picturesque place in the Caribbean, popular with vacationers and cruise-goers alike.
-This guide offers tips for visiting Grand Cayman, including best & worst things to do, where to eat, where to stay, my photos, and more.
-(Updated September 6, 2020.)
+The Cayman Islands are the Caribbean’s most picturesque place, popular with travelers and cruise-goers.
+This vacation planning guide offers tips for visiting Grand Cayman, best & worst things to do, where to eat, hotel & resort recommendations, beach photos, and more.
+(Updated July 10, 2021.)

 Before we get started, let’s discuss the phased reopening plan for international tourism to the Cayman Islands, which the government unveiled in mid-July 2021.
 The Cayman Islands reopening plan has five phases that gradually take effect upon meeting certain benchmarks between now and January 27, 2022.